allguitars/Async-Operations-in-Sequence/README.md

-# Looping over Async Operations in Sequence
+# Iterating over Async Operations in Sequence

 I had this problem when I was trying to grab the information from different pages of PTT's webBBS version although this issue may also happen on other websites that present the information with many subpages.